Fort Sill: Red River War

-In June 1874, the Red River War was waged against the Comanches, Kiowas and Southern Cheyennes by the US Army.
+In June 1874, the US Army launched the Red River War against the non-reservation Comanches, Kiowas, and Southern Cheyennes.
 The year-long struggle was a war of attrition that involved relentless pursuit by converging military columns.

 General Phillip Sheridan ordered five army columns to converge on the general area of the Texas Panhandle and specifically upon the upper tributaries of the Red River.
-The strategy was to deny the Indians any safe haven and attack them unceasingly until they went permanently to the reservations.
+The strategy was to deny the Indians any safe haven by attacking, pursuing, and destroying their reservations and forcing them surrender.

 Three of the five columns were under the command of Colonel Ranald S. Mackenzie.
 The Tenth Cavalry, under Lieutenant Colonel John W. Davidson, came due west from Fort Sill.
 The Eleventh Infantry, under Lieutenant Colonel George P. Buell, moved northwest from Fort Griffin.
 Mackenzie himself led the Fourth Cavalry north from Fort Concho.

 The fourth column, consisting of the Sixth Cavalry and Fifth Infantry, was commanded by Colonel Nelson A. Miles and came south from Fort Dodge.
-The fifth column, the Eighth Cavalry commanded by Major William R. Price, a total of 225 officers and men, plus six Indian scouts and two guides originated from Fort Union,[5] marched east via Fort Bascom in New Mexico.[6]
+The fifth column, the Eighth Cavalry commanded by Major William R. Price, a total of 225 officers and men, plus six Indian scouts and two guides, originated from Fort Union [5] and marched east via Fort Bascom in New Mexico.[6]
 The plan called for the converging columns to maintain a continuous offensive until a decisive defeat had been inflicted on the Indians.

 As many as twenty engagements took place across the Texas Panhandle.
 The Army, consisting entirely of soldiers and scouts, sought to engage the Indians at any opportunity.
-The Indians, traveling with women, children, and elderly, mostly attempted to avoid them.
+The Indians, traveling with women, children, and the elderly, mostly attempted to avoid them.
 When the two did encounter one another, the Indians usually tried to escape before the Army could force them to surrender.
 However, even a successful escape could be disastrously costly if horses, food, and equipment had to be left behind.
-By contrast, the Army and its Indian scouts had access to essentially limitless supplies and equipment, they frequently burned anything they captured from retreating Indians, and were capable of continuing operations indefinitely.
+By contrast, the Army and its Indian scouts had access to essentially limitless supplies and equipment; they frequently burned anything they captured from retreating Indians and were capable of continuing operations indefinitely.
 The war continued throughout the fall of 1874, but increasing numbers of Indians were forced to give up and head for Fort Sill to enter the reservation system.

-Without a chance to graze their livestock and faced with a disappearance of the great buffalo herds, the tribes eventually surrendered.
-Quanah Parker and his Kwahadi Comanches were the last to abandon the struggle and their arrival at Fort Sill in June 1875, marked the end of Indian warfare on the south Plains.
+Without a chance to graze their livestock and faced with the disappearance of the great buffalo herds, the tribes eventually surrendered.
+Quanah Parker and his Kwahadi Comanches were the last to abandon the struggle, and their arrival at Fort Sill in June 1875 marked the end of Indian warfare on the South Plains.

 In 1877, the first African-American to graduate from West Point, Henry O. Flipper, was assigned to the 10th Cavalry Regiment, the famous Buffalo Soldiers at Fort Sill.
-In addition to his leadership duties in the cavalry, he directed his men to dig a ditch to drain a swamp; this is still called Flipper's Ditch and today a landmark exists on Upton Road by the Fort Sill Golf Course.
+In addition to his leadership duties in the cavalry, he directed his men to dig a ditch to drain a swamp; this is still called Flipper's Ditch, and today, a landmark exists on Upton Road by the Fort Sill Golf Course.